Websites that publish reviews or recommendations often make disclosures along the lines of:

-While I regularly discuss, recommend, and review companies I don’t have financial relationships with, I want to acknowledge that the quantity of content I publish about a company will often be impacted by the financial incentives involved.
+While I regularly discuss, recommend, and review companies I don’t have financial relationships with, the quantity of content I publish about a company may be impacted by the financial incentives involved.

 I receive commissions from AT&T Mobility according to the structure below:

 - $75 for add-a-line and postpaid phone orders

 Last updated: 8/4/2020

 I’m a member of a Mint Mobile affiliate program that typically offers commissions of $20 per sale.